radius-project/bicep-types-aws/artifacts/bicep/aws/aws.gamelift/default/types.md

 * **GameSessionActivationTimeoutSeconds**: int: The maximum amount of time (in seconds) that a game session can remain in status ACTIVATING.
 If the game session is not active before the timeout, activation is terminated and the game session status is changed to TERMINATED.
 * **MaxConcurrentGameSessionActivations**: int: The maximum number of game sessions with status ACTIVATING to allow on an instance simultaneously.
 This setting limits the amount of instance resources that can be used for new game activations at any one time.
 * **ServerProcesses**: [ServerProcess](#serverprocess)[]: A collection of server process configurations that describe which server processes to run on each instance in a fleet.

 ## ScalingPolicy
 ### Properties
+* **ComparisonOperator**: string: Comparison operator to use when measuring a metric against the threshold value.
+* **EvaluationPeriods**: int: Length of time (in minutes) the metric must be at or beyond the threshold before a scaling event is triggered.
+* **MetricName**: string (Required): Name of the Amazon GameLift-defined metric that is used to trigger a scaling adjustment.
+* **Name**: string (Required): A descriptive label that is associated with a fleet's scaling policy.
+Policy names do not need to be unique.
+* **PolicyType**: string: The type of scaling policy to create.
+For a target-based policy, set the parameter MetricName to 'PercentAvailableGameSessions' and specify a TargetConfiguration.
+For a rule-based policy set the following parameters: MetricName, ComparisonOperator, Threshold, EvaluationPeriods, ScalingAdjustmentType, and ScalingAdjustment.
+* **ScalingAdjustment**: int: Amount of adjustment to make, based on the scaling adjustment type.
+* **ScalingAdjustmentType**: string: The type of adjustment to make to a fleet's instance count.
+* **TargetConfiguration**: [TargetConfiguration](#targetconfiguration): An object that contains settings for a target-based scaling policy.
+* **Threshold**: int: Metric value used to trigger a scaling event.

+## ScalingPolicy
+### Properties